moja-global/FLINT.Example/README.md

 Running in the IDE and debugging is a little tricky.
 This could more than likely be resolved with better cmake  setups.
 But for now there is some setup that can make running and debugging work.

-The issue is we want to run with the `moja.cli.exe` from the moja.FLINT project, but debug in our current IDE (FLINT.example).
+The issue is we want to run with the `moja.cli.exe` from the moja.FLINT project, but debug in our current IDE (FLINT.Example).

 The solution is to use properties to setup a Debug run in the IDE, making the command run `moja.cli.exe`.